FA Cup third round: How to follow all the action on BBC Sport

 - From the section FA Cup

-The FA Cup reaches the third-round stage this weekend and you can follow all the action on BBC Sport - starting with Friday's Merseyside derby.
+The FA Cup reaches the third-round stage this weekend and you can follow all the action on BBC Sport.

 Viewers in Wales can also watch Newport v Leeds live on Sunday (12:00).